aurimontem/phs/week_3/README.md

   but DO NOT modify any of the files.
 If you do, you may break the Windows Subsystem for Linux.
 Treat every file as 'read-only'.
 Once you are here, navigate to the `phs/week_3` folder, and double-click `skeleton_document.pdf` like you did in the old days.
-This incompatibility-- which is a surface defect of a deeper problem-- is why I still urge you to dual-boot Ubuntu: you are not truly using Linux, and so there will always be things like this that break your user experience/immersion in Linux.
+This incompatibility, which doesn't allow you to natively use graphics from the shell, is a surface defect of a deeper problem, is why I still urge you to dual-boot Ubuntu: you are not truly using Linux, and so there will always be things like this that break your user experience/immersion in Linux.